 5. If it rains, DON’T head to the indoor attractions straight away (unless you want long queues)

-If it does start to rain, you will find that the majority of the indoor rides have insanely long lines as everyone will rush for shelter.
+If it does start to rain, you will find that the majority of the indoor attractions have insanely long lines as everyone will rush for shelter.
 Don’t head to an attraction straight away; go and browse in a store or grab a coffee.
 You’ll find out why next….

 6. ……But if the rain persists, the queues might get shorter!

-As the parks start to empty, be very British: Don your poncho and head off to enjoy the shorter ride queues – we are used to wet weather after all!
+As the parks start to empty, be very British: Don your poncho and head off to enjoy the shorter queues – we are used to wet weather after all!

 7. Use the weather forecast to plan which park to visit